xKIROxKUNx/Port_Roms/README.md

-# port_roms
+# OctaviOS port roms for Mi A2 (jasmine_sprout)
-Mirror link for my ports
+Mirror link for my OctaviOS port roms.